Blog

 • Can this be an email?

-If you can’t answer these questions with clarity, or if the answer to the last two questions is “yes,” it might be best to skip the meeting altogether.
+If you can’t answer these questions with clarity, or if the answer to the last three questions is “yes,” you might cancel or postpone the meeting.

-If you decide that a meeting is in fact necessary, ensure that everyone who needs to attend is included on the invite list.
+If you decide that a meeting is necessary, ensure that everyone who needs to attend is included on the invite list.
 And, if possible, try to keep the meeting duration short.
+In the invite, let attendees know the goal of the meeting and a close estimate of how long the meeting will last.

 2. Make Sure the Right People Attend

-This is a simple thing to check, but it will be hard to succeed if the wrong people attend your meetings.
+Ensuring that the right people attend your meetings lies at the foundation of the event’s success.
+It’s a simple thing to check, and it will be hard to succeed if the wrong people attend your meetings.
 Make sure all the key players are in attendance and no more than that.

-If some team members don’t need to be there, that’s okay!
+If some team members don’t need to be there, that’s fine.
 There will certainly be situations where some people attend meetings in shadowing or learning situations—and that’s okay, too.
-Just don’t make it a habit of inviting people to meetings when they don’t need to be there.
+Just try not to make it a habit of inviting people to meetings when they don’t need to attend.
+You don’t want to keep from working on their daily tasks and projects for no reason.

 3. Create an Agenda with Specific Goal or Action Items